 Posted: March 13th, 2017

-IAN AUSTIN, Labour MP for Dudley North, is the AMP’s House of Commons patron.
+IAN AUSTIN, independent MP for Dudley North, is the AMP’s House of Commons patron.

 A former journalist, Ian has always been a friend to Mirror people and has been a front-bench spokesman on work and pensions, so is particularly well suited to our needs.